KooroshSadri/KooroshSadri.github.io/_pages/problems.md

 Apparently, David Hilbert has -just before his *23 problems* lecture in 1900- said something that people translate as
 > *"... a mathematical problem should be difficult in order to entice us, yet not completely inaccessible, lest it mock at our efforts. ..."*

 You won't find *those* problems here, instead, some that I find interesting.
+A question mark (❓) denotes the problems that I am yet to solve!

 <br>